The Devil's Daughter (1991 film): Production

 The film was produced by Mario and Vittorio Cecchi Gori who re-teamed with Michele Soavi and Dario Argento after previously working together on the 1989 film The Church.
 The film was shot under the title of The Sect when it was filmed in the Fall of 1990 Soavi incorporated concepts from two unmade scripts he'd developed for the Goris, The Well and Catacombs the latter of which he co-wrote with Gianni Romoli, while the film's prologue set in the 70s was written by Argento.
-Despite not being a fan of horror, Kelly Curtis agreed to star as she liked the style and psychological aspects of Soavi's Stage Fright and Argento's Suspiria and saw The Sect was more of an Alice in Wonderland fantasy.
+Despite not being a fan of horror, Kelly Curtis agreed to star as she liked the style and psychological aspects of Soavi's Stage Fright and Argento's Suspiria and saw The Sect as more of an Alice in Wonderland fantasy.

 Release

 The Devil's Daughter was released in Italy in early 1991.
 The film was shown under the title The Sect at the 1991 Toronto Festival of Festivals as part of their Midnight Madness screening.